esper-io/console_docs/docs/provisioning-template/createtemplate.md

 1. Before using a managed Google Play account, you need to set up a Managed Google Play account through Esper.

-2. If you include a Google Play Store app in your template but use it to provision a non-GMS device without support for Google Play, the app will not be installed when provisioned.
+2. If you include a Google Play Store application in your template but use it to provision a non-GMS device without support for Google Play, the application will not be installed when provisioned.

-Once you click on the **Add Application** button you will see the apps listed.
+Once you click on the **Add Application** button you will see the applications listed.

 ![](./images/createtemplate/24_ProvisioningTemplates_Create_full_template_See_Application.png)

 #### Installation Rule

-Users can enable faster provisioning by choosing to install a given app during provisioning or afterward.
+Users can enable faster provisioning by choosing to install a given application during provisioning or afterward.
 For applications pinned on boot, the installation rule is set to during provisioning.

 ![](./images/createtemplate/25_ProvisioningTemplates_Create_full_template_Installation_Rule.png)

-You can also choose from more actions if you want to clear the app from the list or wish to launch this app on the device when the device is turned on.
+You can also choose from more actions if you want to clear the application from the list or wish to launch this application on the device when the device is turned on.

 ![](./images/createtemplate/26_ProvisioningTemplates_Create_full_template_Application_More_options.png)